SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 05 September, 2026 at 23:36:19
+# Last Refreshed - 06 September, 2026 at 23:36:03
 The Latest Activity was a Ride -

-<b>🌥️ Cycling</b>
+<b>⛅ Hot Fuzz quotes all around</b>

-which happened on 05 September, 2026 at 14:43:10
+which happened on 06 September, 2026 at 08:18:58

-Which is 0 years, 0 months, 0 days, 8 hours and 53 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 15 hours and 17 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/20049298450
+You can see it here https://www.strava.com/activities/20061768437

 ## Number of Rides
 How many rides have I done each year?